cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 1. Work through the application setup, supplying the following information when
    requested:

-- **App name:** `Cypress Dashboard`
+- **App name:** `Cypress Cloud`
 - **App logo:** [Cypress logo download](https://on.cypress.io/logo)
-- **Login URL:** Collect the URL provided by the Cypress Dashboard
+- **Login URL:** Collect the URL provided by Cypress Cloud

 1. Collect the `Client ID` for your application provided in the Application overview page.
 1. Go to **Certificates and Secrets** in your Azure Application and create a new secret that does not expire.
-Copy this newly-created secret and paste it in the `Azure Client Secret` field in the Cypress Dashboard.
+Copy this newly-created secret and paste it in the `Azure Client Secret` field in Cypress Cloud.
 1. Under **API Permissions** in Azure AD, ensure the application has access to **User.Read** permissions
-1. Enter the domain used for your Active Directory, as well as the list of SSO domains you wish to allow user to authenticate with, in the Cypress Dashboard.
+1. Enter the domain used for your Active Directory, as well as the list of SSO domains you wish to allow user to authenticate with, in Cypress Cloud.
 This is used for SSO discovery from the login screen.
 1. [Save Configuration](#Save-Configuration).

 #### Save Configuration

-1. Return to the Cypress Dashboard and click **Save Configuration**.
-The Cypress Dashboard will attempt to authenticate.
+1. Return to Cypress Cloud and click **Save Configuration**.
+Cypress Cloud will attempt to authenticate.

 🎉 Your integration is now complete!
 You can invite all of the users in your organization to sign in through your SSO provider.

 #### **Notes**

-- Once SSO is set up in the Dashboard, Users should be invited via your SSO provider, not the Dashboard.
+- Once SSO is set up in Cypress Cloud, Users should be invited via your SSO provider, not Cypress Cloud.
 - All SSO Users are initially added with the
   [User Role](https://on.cypress.io/users#User-roles) of Member.
-If a User needs different User Role permissions, this can be changed via the Cypress Dashboard by a current member with the role of Owner or Admin.
+If a User needs different User Role permissions, this can be changed via Cypress Cloud by a current member with the role of Owner or Admin.